Woodcraft Folk: Voluntary sector

 Woodcraft Folk is affiliated to NCVO, National Council for Voluntary Organisations, and to the Scottish Council for Voluntary Organisations.

 In the development education field, Woodcraft is an affiliate of the Development Education Association.

 Youth service

 The main youth 'quango' is the NYA, National Youth Agency, to which Woodcraft works closely.
 Woodcraft Folk plays an active part in the voluntary youth service, mainly through the NCVYS (pronounced nik-vis), the National Council for Voluntary Youth Service, which also includes groups such as The Scout Association and Girlguiding UK.

 Woodcraft Folk is affiliated to the British Youth Council, an umbrella body for youth councils and youth organisations across the UK.

 Co-operative movement

 Woodcraft Folk has since its founding had close links with the co-operative movement, and currently receives considerable financial support from various co-op bodies.
+Since their origin with the Rochdale Principles, co-operatives have recognised the need for an educational component to their work both to demonstrate their value as an alternative economic model to their members and also to promote the co-operative values more widely.

 Co-operatives UK (formerly the Co-operative Union) is the federation of all co-operatives in the UK.
 Woodcraft Folk are members of Co-operatives UK and work closely with the Co-operative College.